emanhany276/Traffic_signs/README.md

-# Traffic_signs
-Traffic signs classification using convolution neural networks CNN
+# Traffic Signs Classification Using Convolutional Neural Networks (CNN)

-# Introduction
+## Introduction

-Traffic sign recognition is a crucial aspect of Advanced Driver Assistance Systems (ADAS) and autonomous driving.
-By accurately detecting and classifying traffic signs, vehicles can make informed decisions, improving safety and efficiency on the road.
-This project utilizes deep learning techniques, particularly CNNs, to develop a model capable of recognizing various traffic signs from images.
+Traffic sign recognition is a vital component of Advanced Driver Assistance Systems (ADAS) and autonomous driving technologies.
+Accurate detection and classification of traffic signs enable vehicles to make informed decisions, enhancing both safety and efficiency on the road.
+This project leverages deep learning techniques, specifically Convolutional Neural Networks (CNNs), to develop a model capable of recognizing and classifying various traffic signs from images.

-# Dataset
+## Dataset

-Path: myData/
-Labels File: labels.csv
+- **Path:** `myData/`
+- **Labels File:** `labels.csv`
-Classes: The dataset is organized into folders, each representing a specific traffic sign class.
-The labels file contains the names of these classes.
+- **Classes:** The dataset is organized into folders, each representing a specific traffic sign class.
+The `labels.csv` file contains the names of these classes.
-Image Dimensions: 32x32 pixels with 3 color channels (RGB).
+- **Image Dimensions:** 32x32 pixels with 3 color channels (RGB).

-The dataset is split into training, validation, and test sets:
+### Dataset Split

-Training Set: 60% of the data
+- **Training Set:** 60% of the data
-Validation Set: 20% of the remaining data
+- **Validation Set:** 20% of the remaining data
-Test Set: 20% of the total data
+- **Test Set:** 20% of the total data

-# Model Architecture
+## Model Architecture

-The CNN model consists of the following layers:
+The CNN model for this project consists of the following layers:

-Convolutional Layers: Extracts features from the input images using multiple convolutional layers with ReLU activation.
+1. **Convolutional Layers:** Extract features from the input images using multiple convolutional layers.
+Each layer uses ReLU (Rectified Linear Unit) activation functions to introduce non-linearity and learn complex features.

-MaxPooling Layers: Reduces the spatial dimensions of the feature maps, preventing overfitting.
+2. **Pooling Layers:** Reduce the spatial dimensions of the feature maps, helping the model to focus on the most important features and reducing the computational load.

-Dropout Layers: Randomly drops units during training to prevent overfitting.
-Flatten Layer: Flattens the input into a single vector.
-Fully Connected Layers: Dense layers with ReLU activation, culminating in a softmax output layer that classifies the input image into one of the traffic sign categories.
+3. **Fully Connected Layers:** Combine the features extracted by the convolutional and pooling layers to classify the images into one of the traffic sign classes.
-Training Process
-# Optimizer: Adam with a learning rate of 0.001.
-Loss Function: Categorical Crossentropy.
-Batch Size: 50 images per batch.
-Epochs: 10 epochs with 2000 steps per epoch.
-Image Augmentation: Applied to the training set to artificially expand the dataset by creating modified versions of images.
-This includes random width and height shifts, zooming, shearing, and rotations.
-The model is trained using the augmented dataset, and the performance is evaluated on the validation set.

-# Real-Time Traffic Sign Detection
-After training, the model is deployed in a real-time environment where it can recognize traffic signs from a live camera feed.
-The camera captures frames, which are then preprocessed and fed into the model.
-The model predicts the traffic sign class and displays the result on the video feed along with the probability of the prediction.
+4. **Output Layer:** Produces the final classification results by applying a softmax activation function to provide probabilities for each class.

+## Usage

+1. **Prepare the Dataset:**

+   Ensure that the dataset is properly organized into folders and the `labels.csv` file is in place.

+2. **Train the Model:**

+    Run the training script to start the training process.
+This will involve loading the dataset, building the CNN model, and training it using the training and validation sets.

+3. **Evaluate the Model:**

+    After training, use the test set to evaluate the model's performance and make predictions on unseen data.

+4. **Make Predictions:**

+    Use the trained model to classify new traffic sign images.